guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-03-15-about-motivation.md

 ## If you have to do it, do it as soon as possible

-Delaying “must” tasks is not a good idea.
+Delaying "must" tasks is not a good idea.
 If you have to do something that you don’t like, the worst thing you can do is keep down-prioritizing it in your TODO list.
-All the time that these unwanted tasks are in your todo list, it is time that you have that voice in the back of your head telling you — “you should be doing that task… you will have to at some point”.
+All the time that these unwanted tasks are in your todo list, it is time that you have that voice in the back of your head telling you — "you should be doing that task… you will have to at some point".

 It is difficult, but be strong, sit down and work on that task as soon as possible.
 When you finish it you will have double satisfaction: Getting something done, and getting rid of something you don’t like.